Yang Mi: 2011–present: Breakthrough and Mainstream success

 Yang was then announced to play the leading protagonist Lin Xiao in the Tiny Times film series, based on Guo Jingming's best-selling novel of the same name.
 The first two installments of the film were released in 2013, with the subsequent installments released in 2014 and 2015.
 Despite receiving negative reviews, Tiny Times was an overwhelming success at the box office.
 Also in 2013, Yang took on the role of a television producer for the first time with web series V Love.

 In 2014, Yang starred in the comedy film The Breakup Guru directed by Deng Chao.
 The film grossed 180 million yuan in its opening week and ended up as one of the highest-grossing films in China that year.
 She then starred in fantasy action drama Swords of Legends as the female lead Feng Qingxue.

 The drama was a commercial success, topping television ratings and becoming the most watched Chinese drama online at that time.
+In the same year Yang co-founded her own agency Jiaxing Media.

 In 2015, Yang starred in romance films You Are My Sunshine with Huang Xiaoming and Fall in Love Like a Star with Li Yifeng.
 She also challenged the role of a blind girl in The Witness, adapted from the South Korean thriller Blind.

 In 2016, Yang starred in the modern drama The Interpreter, which premiered on Hunan TV.
 The series was a huge success, and became the highest-rated drama of 2016.
 She also featured in fantasy animated film L.O.R.D: Legend of Ravaging Dynasties, directed by Tiny Times director Guo Jingming.